 Special Note: All Sanctuary dogs are spayed or neutered before being adopted.
 All dogs living in the potential adopters' home must also be spayed or neutered.

 Our adoptions are local, at most 100 miles from Cleveland, closer for certain dogs.
 Fenced yards are required for some dogs but not all.
 Invisible fences, shock collars, or prong collars are not acceptable, and we will not approve an application for people who use these devices.

 Request and fill out the adoption application and return it to the Sanctuary.

-We check your references, review your application, and contact you by phone for an interview.
+We check your references, including veterinary reference, review your application, and contact you by phone for an interview.

-If approved, you can make arrangements to pick up your new best friend as soon as possible.
+If approved, you can make arrangements to pick up your new best friend as soon as possible after the home visit.